justinlietz93/Prometheus_Void-Dynamics_Model/write_ups/tachyon_condensation/finite_tube_mode_analysis.md

 ```

 - In Bordag’s SU(2) case, $E_{\rm bg}\propto B^2 R^2$ from the chromomagnetic background.
-- In our scalar‑only EFT, one can adopt a phenomenological background proxy if coupling to external sectors is present (e.g., Voxtrium sourcing); in a pure scalar test, set $E_{\rm bg}=0$ and examine whether $V_{\rm eff}^{\rm tube}$ develops a nontrivial $R$‑dependence with a minimum due to mode structure and normalization.
+- In our scalar-only EFT, one can adopt a phenomenological background proxy if coupling to external sectors is present (e.g., Voxtrium sourcing); in a pure scalar test, set $E_{\rm bg}=0$ and examine whether $V_{\rm eff}^{\rm tube}$ develops a nontrivial $R$-dependence with a minimum due to mode structure and normalization.

-For FRW‑consistent background bookkeeping use the transfer‑current formalism in [derivation/fum_voxtrium_mapping.md](derivation/fum_voxtrium_mapping.md:106-121) when embedding in cosmology; here we remain in a static Minkowski test.
+For FRW-consistent background bookkeeping use the transfer-current formalism in [derivation/VDM_voxtrium_mapping.md](derivation/VDM_voxtrium_mapping.md:106-121) when embedding in cosmology; here we remain in a static Minkowski test.

 Acceptance criterion: an $R_\ast$ at which $E(R)$ has a true minimum (Bordag’s Fig. 5 analogue).